HFsp2016/VI-Quick-Chess/README.md

-VIquick-chess
+#VIquick-chess
 ===========
-Modification of Quick Chess to cater to the visually impaired.
+##Modification of Quick Chess to cater to the visually impaired.

-	1) Text-to-speech output for gameplay and various user interface navigation actions
+	*1) Text-to-speech output for gameplay and various user interface navigation actions*

-	2) Color modification for improved visual contrast
+	*2) Color modification for improved visual contrast*

-Original README description below.
+####Original README description below.
 -------------------------------------------------------------------------------------

 Open Source Chess Game for Windows developed in C#